Rae and Dan Landis (ca. 1983)

 A letter from the thesis advisor certifying the university acceptance date of the thesis should be sent by your advisor, also as an email attachment, directly to the Chair of the review committee.

-Following a preliminary evaluation, finalists will be asked to submit a 35 page version of the doctoral thesis, in the language in which it was written to the review committee.
+Following a preliminary evaluation, finalists will be asked to submit a 35-page summary description of the full doctoral thesis, in the language in which it was written to the review committee.
 Should the original language be other than English, the selection committee will be augmented to include scholars who are native speakers of that language and who feel competent to evaluate the work.
-The version should be suitable for publication in a peer-reviewed journal such as the International Journal of Intercultural Relations.
+The winner of the award will be invited to prepare and submit an article derived in full or in part from his/her dissertation research to be considered for publication in the International Journal of Intercultural Relations.

 Where to submit